satwikjoelnagella/heml_monitoring/helmcharts_monitoring.md

 Let’s expose Prometheus and Grafana to the external world there are 2 ways to expose

-1. through Node Port
+1. Node Port

-2. through LoadBalancer
+2. LoadBalancer

 let’s go with the LoadBalancer to attach the load balancer we need to change from ClusterIP to LoadBalancer